An Information-Theoretic Regularizer for Lossy Neural Image Compression: Methodology

-where $R+\lambda D$ follows the rate-distortion loss in Eqn.(\ref{eq:rate-dist-loss}); $-H(\bm{X}|\bm{\hat{X}})$ is the proposed regularizer; $q_{\theta}(\bm{X}|\bm{\hat{X}})$ is the estimated source entropy model; $\alpha$ is regularization factor, controlling the degree of regularization.
+where $R+\lambda D$ follows the rate-distortion loss in Eqn.(\ref{eq:rate-dist-loss}); $-H(\bm{X}|\bm{\hat{X}})$ is the proposed regularizer; $q_{\theta}(\bm{X}|\bm{\hat{X}})$ is the estimated source distribution; $\alpha$ is regularization factor, controlling the degree of regularization.
 An illustration for this regularization method is given in Fig.(\ref{fig.system}).
-In addition to the compression network, $q_{\theta}(\bm{X}|\bm{\hat{X}})$ is introduced, which is parameterized by a neural network and can be jointly trained via the maximum likelihood criteria~\cite{goodfellow2016deep}:
+In addition to the compression network, $q_{\theta}(\bm{X}|\bm{\hat{X}})$ is introduced, which is parameterized by a neural network and can be optimized via the maximum likelihood criteria~\cite{goodfellow2016deep}:

-Overall, the joint training strategy for the compression network and $q_{\theta}(\bm{X}|\bm{\hat{X}})$ is summarized in \cref{alg:training}, wherein a GAN-style two-stage training strategy~\cite{goodfellow2014generative} is employed.
+This results in a max-min optimization problem where minimizing Eqn.(\ref{eq:proposed-loss}) simultaneously creates a conflict.
+To resolve this, a GAN-style two-stage joint training strategy~\cite{goodfellow2014generative} is employed: At each training step, we first update the compression network using Eqn.(\ref{eq:proposed-loss}), then freeze it and update $q_{\theta}(\bm{X}|\bm{\hat{X}})$ using Eqn.(\ref{eq:source-entropy}).
+We summarize the strategy in \cref{alg:training}.